rollup/rollup-plugin-babel/README.md

 };
 ```

-If you only want to apply it to specific outputs, you can use it as an output plugin:
+If you only want to apply it to specific outputs, you can use it as an output plugin (requires at least Rollup v1.27.0):

 ```js
 // rollup.config.js